estenssoros/relay/README.md

 ## TODO

-- actually interact with the database when running dags etc.
 - build out web pages and html so user can interface with dag data, scheduler, etc.
 - check for folder, config on startup and create if not exists
-- support multiple databases for goflow database
+- support multiple databases for relay database
 - database operators (MySQL, PostGres, MsSQL, Snowflake)
 - s3 operator